-Here are 3 of the latest and trending U.S. education and Edtech news subjects.
+Here are 3 of the latest and trending U.S. education news stories.

 1. Schools Continue to Remain Remote Amid Vaccine Rollout

 After a full year of adapting between virtual and distanced schooling, education systems have found themselves breaking into the long-awaited post-pandemic state of the world.
 The framework and expectations of an educational experience have forever been reshaped and redefined.
 Struggles were apparent in the past year characterized by new technology needs, adjusted schedules, and social isolation.
 Yet, as schools begin to reopen, some are choosing to stay remote.

 Schools are addressing the skyrocketing demand for virtual education.
 Online schools have not only been considered more convenient, but also surfaced as relief from bullying, discrimination, and health obstacles.
 Remote learning and asynchronous lesson recordings have given self-directed students an opportunity to practice responsibility and stay motivated against potential learning loss.
 To supplement social interaction, some districts have offered extra-curricular activities held in-person for students.

 Approximately 20 percent of U.S. districts reported their schools were considering, planning, or already developing an online school option post-pandemic.
 Whether teaching an online, in-person or hybrid class, educators will continue to face the pressing challenge of maintaining engagement and re-engaging students through the next school model transition.
 While schools reopen or remain remote, the priority of educators and decision-makers is to give students an interactive, academic experience.